Skip to content

 Open Table of contents

-2. Deployment Verification: A script polls the new article URL.
-It waits until the page returns HTTP 200 and contains valid og:title and og:image tags.
+2. A script polls the new post URL until the page returns HTTP 200 and exposes valid og:title and og:image metadata.

-4. Update Mapping: The script retrieves the post uri and url from the API and saves them to src/data/bluesky-comments.json.
+4. The script saves the returned post uri and url into src/data/bluesky-comments.json.

 Guardrails

-1. Locate Resources: The component reads the global mapping JSON to find the Bluesky post uri for the current page.
+1. The component reads the shared mapping JSON and finds the Bluesky post uri for the current article.

 Share this post on: